 Journal of Animal Behavior Technology

 Previous, the Journal of Applied Companion Animal Behavior, The Journal of Animal Behavior Technology is being reintroduced after a 3-year absence.
-Next issue tentatively available summer 2015.
+Next issue tentatively available summer/fall 2015.

-The Journal of Animal Behavior Technology (JABT) is an irregularly published (usually twice yearly) minimally peer-reviewed journal of papers of interest to behaviorologists, behavior analysts, professional companion animal behavior technologists.
-JABT publishes papers of all kinds including review of topics, original research papers, short communications, critical reviews, persuasive essays, theoretical works, technical articles and commentary.
+The Journal of Animal Behavior Technology (JABT) is a bi-annual fully peer-reviewed journal publishing papers of interest to behaviorologists, behavior analysts, professional companion animal behavior technologists.
+JABT publishes papers of all kinds including review of topics, original research papers, case-studies, short communications, critical reviews, persuasive essays, theoretical works, technical articles and commentary.

-The mission of the Journal of Animal Behavior Technology is to disseminate papers on basic science and applied technology to the behaviorological and behavior analytic community and thereby contribute to the knowledge- and skill-base in the profession and improve the human-animal social relationship.
+The mission of the Journal of Animal Behavior Technology is to disseminate papers on the science and technology of behavior to the behaviorology and behavior technology community and thereby contribute to the knowledge- and skill-base in the profession and improve the human-animal social relationship.

 Behaviorologists, behavior analysts, professional companion animal behavior technologists.

 Kamrin MacKnight, J.D., Ph.D.

 Papers submitted for publication are reviewed by at least two reviewers.
 The reviewers are chosen based on a match between the topic of the essay and the areas of expertise of the reviewers.
 Original research essays are reviewed by at least one expert in research methods and experimental design and by one expert in the topic of the essay.
 If this cannot be achieved in a particular case with review panel members the Managing Editor will endeavor to identify an expert in the topic to review the essay.

 Maren Jensen, Ph.D.

 Dog training techniques